EricSDavis/Nori/README.md

 APA (Aggregate Peak Analysis) Tools:

-  1. `makeBedpe()`: Computes all potential paired interactions from a BED file.
+  1. `bb_calcBedpe()`: Calculates all potential paired interactions from a BED file.

-  2. `filterInterBedpe()`: Filters out interchromosomal interactions that would result in an APA plot that intersects the diagonal.
+  2. `bb_filterBedpe()`: Filters out interchromosomal interactions that would result in an APA plot that intersects the diagonal.

-  3. `computeApa()`: Efficiently extracts BEDPE interactions from a `.hic` matrix.
+  3. `bb_calcApa()`: Efficiently extracts BEDPE interactions from a `.hic` matrix.

   4. `bb_plotApa()`: BentoBox-compatible APA plotting function.